WandererInThisWorld/Builders-Wand-old/README.md

 # Installation

+Download the files from the Folder that match your Game Version.
+There are two zipfiles in each Folder.

+In 1.13: "builders_wand.zip" and "Builder's Wand.zip"

+In 1.14: "builders_wand.zip" and "Builder's Wand Texture.zip"

-To install this Datapack correctly you need to download two zipfiles, named: "builders_wand.zip" and Builder's Wand.zip" which you can see directly in the Directory.
-Click on these zip files and each time you will be brought to a different page with a direct Download Button on the right hand side.
+Click on these zip files and each time you will be brought to a page with a direct Download Button on the right hand side.
 Click that and save it.
 Then open your Minecraft directory, where the savefile for your world is saved.
 Your worldsave contains a folder "datapacks", where the zipfile named: "builders_wand.zip" needs to be copied into.

-The Texture for the Wand is provided with a Resourcepack that comes as a file named "Builder's Wand.zip".
-Copy The Resourcepack into your Resourepacks Folder in your Minecraft Directory and activate the Resourcepack in the Game under Options-> Resource Packs.
+The Texture for the Wand is provided with a Resourcepack that comes as a file named "Builder's Wand.zip" or "Builder's Wand Texture.zip", based on what Version you want.
+Copy this zip file into your Resourepacks Folder in your Minecraft Directory and activate the Resourcepack in the Game under Options-> Resource Packs.

 # Uninstall